eldhothomas/Charter/README.md

 >IMPORTANT - DO not import as General Project.
 >Import as Gradle Project into Spring TS.
 Add Gradle nature to project.

-gradlew bootRun  - Spin up a Tomcat server for the service.
+gradlew bootRun  - Spin up the application in a Tomcat server.

 gradlew bootJar - Create a FAT JAR in C:\Temp\Builds\charter\libs directory.
 >This JAR will have embedded app server